jkeefe/newmark-design-development/README.md

 # The Fine Print

-The class description, logistics, rules, and grading details are in a document I call "[the fine print](./THE_FINE_PRINT.md)."
+The class description, dates, logistics, rules, and grading details are in a document I call "[the fine print](./THE_FINE_PRINT.md)."

 # The Notes